harripd/burstH2MM/docs/source/Tutorial.rst

        [2.05278876e+02, 1.99996914e+07, 1.03279433e+02],
        [7.90892082e+00, 1.16271415e+02, 1.99998758e+07]])

-There are many more plotting functions, you can see in the :ref:`plotting` module.
+There are many more plotting functions, you can see in the plotting  module.

 burstH2MM attempts to calculate the most common dwell parameters, and to allow for intelligent selection of different sorts of dwells/bursts and do most of the heavy lifting for the user.
 These are nearly all stored as attributes in |H2MM_result| objects.
 See the dwell selection discussion section to see how some of these aspects work.